DevOpsBootcamp/website/source/09_networking.rst

 What is a network?
 ------------------

-"a group or system of interconnected people or things"
+"*a group or system of interconnected people or things*"

 To us, a network is: